 To receive physical copies of our latest catalog, flyers, posters, or other advising materials, please fill out a materials request form here.

-SFS will be conducting a Cambodia site visit in May 2018 at our Center for Conservation and Development Studies in the Lower Mekong.
+Center for Conservation and Development Studies in the Lower Mekong

 Your Institutional Relations Manager (IRM) is your primary contact at SFS; they can help you learn more about SFS and advising your students on SFS programs.

-SFS maintains a 24-hour emergency message system while students are in the field.
+SFS maintains a 24-hour emergency hotline system while students are in the field.

 From the earliest stages of program development, SFS exercises a series of quality-control measures to ensure we are consistently delivering study abroad programs of the highest quality.
 Our School of Record, the University of Minnesota, helps provide academic oversight and reviews program curricula and quality in consultation with the Forum on Education Abroad’s Standards of Good Practice for Education Abroad.
 As an indicator of our quality, many of our partner institutions have been sending their students on SFS programs since our founding in 1980.
 Click here to learn more.

 The academically rigorous and interdisciplinary curriculum of each program is designed to allow students to actively discover and understand the complexities of local realities related to environmental, social, and economic problems.
 SFS students confront and conquer academic challenges that they are rarely exposed to at their home school.
 Our interdisciplinary, experiential approach to education is designed to train students to learn by doing.
 As students engage in high-quality field research, they begin to understand the challenges of confronting environmental issues, and are able to take what they learn in the field back to their home institutions.